 In the DVD version, the words "a decade" are silent in the phrase "The Thousand-Year Reich barely lasted a decade..." even though Zampf is still mouthing it.
 See more »

-The very word makes their skin crawl.
-They undermine traditional life, and they deracinate society.
-Just take a look at the greatest Jewish minds ever.
-Marx, Freud, Einstein.
+Just take a look at the last three most well-known Jews - Marx, Freud, and Einstein.
 What have they given us?
 Communism, infantile sexuality, and the atom bomb.

 See more »